Are you planning a trip to Croatia and wondering what things to do in Dubrovnik to add to your itinerary?

 We chose to stay on the Lapad peninsular which is a large residential suburb of Dubrovnik.
 It takes approximately 15 minutes to get to the Pile gate of the old city by bus from Lapad.
 Bus tickets are cheap and apart from the occasional crowded bus we found this a great way to get around.

+We booked a stay at the Villa Antea Apartments.
+The apartments were great value and the swimming pool, though small, had the most spectacular outlook!
 The restaurants and bars in Lapad are great too.
 There is a pedestrianised strip to stroll down to enjoy a drink and a meal in the evening.

 During our visits to the old city we only had a drink/ice cream and one pizza.
 Generally we made breakfast in our apartment every day before heading out to explore so tended to wait until evening to have a meal.

+We found some fabulous places in Lapad for dinner and/or drinks with our favourite the Cave bar at the Hotel More.
+If you enjoy good food with a side order of sunset and stunning views then this is the place to visit!
 I would highly recommend you have at least a drink there – go and see the cave!
 Apparently when constructing the hotel they discovered the cave which was then incorporated into the bar.

 UNESCO World Heritage Site